 Students in this program will also be able to “connect to other IDeATe courses to explore applications of digital animation in different contexts (games, interactive environments etc.) and to integrate other key areas of knowledge (narrative, sound) into digital animation projects.”

 The School of Art at CMU also offers supportive courses that “serve to enrich the student experience in IDeATe.”
 Offerings include Advanced ETB: 2D Animation, Advanced ETB: Animation, Advanced ETB: Moving Image Magic: Visual Effects and Motion Graphics, and Animation, Art, and Technology.

-Rochester Institute of Technology (RIT) was founded in 1885 as Mechanics Institute.
-When it opened, the school offered mechanical drawing, which eventually attracted more than 400 students.
-Today, RIT is home to nearly 19,000 students majoring in everything from Art and Design to Urban Community Studies.
+Rochester Institute of Technology (RIT) awarded its first bachelor of science degree in 1955.
+Today, the school serves 19,000 students majoring in everything from Art and Design to Urban Community Studies.
 RIT’s College of Imaging Arts and Sciences (CIAS) is home to the nation’s first PhD in Imaging Science and the School of Film and Animation (SOFA).
 SOFA offers BFA and MFA degrees in Film and Animation.